chef/chef-web-docs/content/saas/get_started.md

     * SaaS Credentials
     * Pivotal PEM file for the initial setup of the environment (the PEM is temporary, so replace it in a later step)

-## Connect to Chef SaaS

-Connect to the URL provided by Progress Chef and log in with the admin account credentials to ensure that the environment is ready to be configured.

-## Add an Infra Server in Chef SaaS Web UI
+## Add Chef Infra Server in Chef SaaS

 Connected to the Chef SaaS Automate Web User Interface, following these steps to add the Infra Server to the environment.